 - toshl - little monster characters put the fun into budgeting - also includes a currency conversion feature

 - Money Lover - brilliant for those who like charts, statistics and graphs

 - loot - specifically designed for students, this links to a prepaid VISA card making tracking purchases simple

-Remember to include regular outgoings, bills, etc but don't forget about one-off's such as Christmas, birthdays ...... and trips to the dentist!
+When calculating your budget, don't forget about one-off costs such as special occasions, birthday presents, family outings... and trips to the dentist!
 The Which Student Guide gives a list of ten things to include.
-Also Brightside have produced a brilliant online student calculator which can help you establish, monitor and review your budget on an ongoing basis.
+Also, Brightside have produced a brilliant online student calculator that can help you establish, monitor and review your budget on an ongoing basis.